 Advanced preparation is necessary for international rotations.
-Sites have limited availability for international residents and there is unfortunately a variety of paperwork required prior to leaving for UVA, the GME and your department.
+Sites have limited availability for international residents and there is a variety of paperwork required prior to leaving for UVA, the GME and your department.
 Hopefully this page can guide you through the process.

 1. Pick a rotation block at least 6 months in the future to travel.